germs-lab/SOPs/data_management_SOPs/setup_hpc.md

-# This SOP explains how to setup HPC for the new member
+# Logging into the HPC

 ### Log in
 This command will let you log in HPCC